SKunst/InvinciBagel/README.md

 * The book, which and also the repository you are viewing can't be described better than with the author's own ending words :
 > I’ve tried to go beyond a basic beginner Java 8 book and show you the work process involved in creating a game engine infrastructure, including the design thought process, how to leverage key classes in Java 8 and JavaFX 8.0, and how to use new media assets and optimization techniques.

-* (The author &)All the personnel that made this book "magically" appear at my disposal - and that merrily condemned my last month of Summer University Holiday [and probably the most part of my life, at least till retirement >D]
+* (The author &)All the personnel that made this book "magically" appear at my disposal - and that merrily condemned my last month of Summer University Holiday (and probably the most part of my life, at least till retirement :smirk:) -